Variscite: Geology

-Variscite is a secondary mineral formed by direct deposition from phosphate-bearing water that has reacted with aluminium-rich rocks in a near-surface environment.
+Variscite is a secondary mineral formed by direct deposition from phosphate-bearing water which has reacted with aluminium-rich rocks in a near-surface environment.
 It occurs as fine-grained masses in nodules, cavity fillings, and crusts.
 Variscite often contains white veins of the calcium aluminium phosphate mineral crandallite.

 It was first described in 1837 and named for the locality of Variscia, the historical name of the Vogtland, in Germany.
 At one time, variscite was called Utahlite.
 At times, materials which may be turquoise or may be variscite have been marketed as "variquoise".
 Appreciation of the color ranges typically found in variscite have made it a popular gem in recent years.

 Variscite from Nevada typically contains black spiderwebbing in the matrix and is often confused with green turquoise.
 Most of the Nevada variscite recovered in recent decades has come from mines located in Lander County and Esmeralda County, specifically in the Candelaria Hills.